olgalupuleac/GraphAlgorithmRenderer/README.md

 ![1557745092625](readme-images/1557745092625.png)

 Now, let's describe the node family.
-First, every graph element should be identified as a subset of the Cartesian product of several sets of integers (let's call it identifier).
-Each set in the product (let's call it index) is described by name, begin template and end template.
-To refer to a certain index in any expression, use \_\_*Name*\_\_.
+First, every graph element (node or edge) should be identified by family name and a named tuple of integers.
+Each element in the tuple (let's call it index) has a range described by begin template and end template.
+To refer to a certain index in any expression, use \_\_*index_name*\_\_ (e.g. `__v__`).
 Begin template and end templates must be expressions, which could be evaluated to integers using the debugger.
-Begin template and end template may contain a reference to previous identifier parts (see edge family config).
+Begin template and end template may contain a reference to previous indices (see edge family config).
 The index takes on all values in range `[begin; end)`.
 Validation template is used to filter identifiers.
-After substitution of indices (and function name and arguments, see reference) it should become an expression, which could be cast to bool.
+After substitution of indices (and function name and arguments) it should become an expression, which could be cast to bool.
 If the validation template is empty, all identifiers are valid.

 So, in our example, `n` equals 9 and the nodes will be `0, 1, ..., 8`.

 ![1557745163853](readme-images/1557745163853.png)

 Now let's take a look at the edge family config.
-It's almost similar to the node config.
+It's almost identical to the node config.
 First, we will set part identifiers.
-There is an edge between `a` and `b` if
+There is an edge between `a` and `b` if there is `x` such that `g[a][x] == b`.
-$$
-\exist \,  x: g[a][x].to == b
-$$
 So, our indices will be `a` and `x`.
 Note that we use a previous index to define a range of `x`.

 ![1558037267617](readme-images/1558037267617.png)